NCERT Solutions for Class 8 Science Chapter 8 Exercise Questions

 2. Identify the keywords in the question

 Look for words like combined, separated, fixed composition, different properties, etc., as they will help you decide whether a substance is an element, compound, or mixture.
-You can learn these concepts by solving the Class 8 NCERT solutions.
+You can learn these concepts by solving the nature of matter: elements, compounds, and mixtures class 8 question answer.

 3. Make notes